JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 flow, a user interface, assets like organization's logo, external libraries, etc.
 In this project, we will see how to

-- Define the authentication steps in for of a flow
+- Define the authentication steps of a flow
 - Design the user interface to capture user inputs

 Let's get started.

-### Log Into Agama Lab
+### Log into the Agama Lab

 1. Go to [Agama Lab](https://cloud.gluu.org/agama-lab) login page.
 Sign in using